lolilo/VisuaLisPy/readme.md

     >>> read_from(['(', 'set!', 'n', '(', '*', '6', '2', ')', ')'])
     ['set!', 'twox', ['*', 'x', 2]]

+Applying lexical analysis followed by syntactic analysis make up the [parse method](https://github.com/lolilo/lispy_web/blob/master/scheme_interpreter/lis.py#L159).
+From here, we can now format the output as a JSON object for abstract syntax tree visualization.

 Interpretation
 ------------------
+Interpretation involves taking an input expression list and iterating through to evaluate each item using built-in Python functions as well as my own defined arithmetic methods defined within the [environmental scope](https://github.com/lolilo/lispy_web/blob/master/scheme_interpreter/lis.py#L24) of each expression.
+The global environment is [updated](https://github.com/lolilo/lispy_web/blob/master/scheme_interpreter/lis.py#L119) approrpiately for user-defined variables.

+Complete interpretation involves applying the [parse method followed by the eval method](https://github.com/lolilo/lispy_web/blob/master/scheme_interpreter/lis.py#L259).
+We assign the output value to the variable val.

+Though I intially had plans to include visualization of interpretation and scoping in my web application, time contraints and a stronger desire to parse a more challenging language had me drop this from my list of priorities.

 JavaScript Parser
 =========